 This is a great event to do with friends or on your own to develop a deeper understanding of the nuances of wine tasting.

-Join us at Sumac Ridge Estate Winery for Master Your Senses from 2 pm - 4 pm.
-It's $45 (plus tax) per person.
+Join us at Sumac Ridge Estate Winery for Master Your Senses.
 Select your date and book now.

 Taking Sparkling Brunch Cocktails Up a Notch